 Behavioral changes such as abnormal postures (eg, resting the sternum on the ground while remaining upright in the rear, keeping the head down between the forelegs, “head pressing” against a wall or fence, or continual chewing movements) may be seen.
 Occasionally, an affected animal becomes belligerent and attacks other animals, people, or moving objects.
 Vocalization is common.
 Some animals are depressed, almost oblivious to their surroundings, and do not eat or drink; they may last longer than those showing more violent symptoms.
 Usually, there is a copious flow of thick saliva and urinary incontinence.
 In certain cases, the clinical signs alternate, with the animal first being extremely excited, then severely depressed.

 The severity of the signs seen at a given time is not a sure prognostic index.
-Some animals have only a single convulsion and die, while others suffer innumerable convulsions but subsequently recover.
+Some animals have only a single convulsion and die, whereas others suffer innumerable convulsions but subsequently recover.
 Animals showing acute excitability often have a fever >106°F (41°C).
 The signs of poisoning by these insecticides are highly suggestive but not diagnostic; other poisons and encephalitis or meningitis must be considered.

 Signs of acute intoxication by chlordane in birds are nervous chirping, excitability, collapse on hocks or side, and mucous exudates in the nasal passages.
 Signs of subacute and chronic intoxication are molting, dehydration and cyanosis of the comb, weight loss, and cessation of egg production.